Emmanuel Rivera Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings put together by the Angels pitching staff ranks ninth in the league.
+- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks ninth in MLB.

-- The Angels' 4.22 team ERA ranks 16th among all league pitching staffs.
+- The Angels have a 4.24 team ERA that ranks 16th among all MLB pitching staffs.

-- His most recent time out came on Sunday against the Colorado Rockies, when the right-hander went six scoreless innings while giving up four hits.
+- His most recent appearance was on Sunday against the Colorado Rockies, when the left-hander threw six innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.